 How to See Who RTd Your ContentAnita Kirkbride

-Twitter.com gives you the option to receive an email every time someone retweets you, and I do get those, but I find it cumbersome to translate a bunch of e-mails into thank yous on Twitter.
-Twitter.com also shows you very easily who has RTd your post, so usually if I have a lot of people to thank, I will go straight to Twitter.com and find the tweet.
+Twitter gives you the option to receive an email every time someone retweets you.
+I do get those, but I find it cumbersome to translate a bunch of e-mails into thank yous.
+Twitter also shows you very easily who has RTd your post.
+Usually, if I have many people to thank, I will go straight to Twitter to find the tweet.

-Let’s say I want to know all of the people that retweeted this update:
+Let’s say you want to know all the people who retweeted this update:

 Embeddable Tweets–What, Why and How bit.ly/XTHruY on the Twirp Communications blog today.